 Medicare Advantage plans (AARP Secure Horizons, Anthem, Blue Shield and Aetna) are typically HMO and PPO plans depending on your County of residence.
 And usually have a $0 monthly premium which includes the Medicare Part D Rx plan at no additional cost to you.
 The Annual Open-Enrollment is from October 15 to December 7.

 - Medicare Excess Charges

 Please use this site as a resource for plan and rate information.
 Click any of the buttons below to view the company Medicare Supplement rates in your area.
 Or better yet call me and I’ll give you the rates for the different companies and plans right over the phone.

 Medicare Part D Rx plans … You will also need to enroll in a separate Medicare part D Rx plan, which will help you pay for your prescription costs.
 A good place to start you search is right here.
 Simply email a list of your current medications along with the dosage and frequency.
 I’ll enter the information into the Medicare system, to come up with the top 3 plans for your prescription list.
 The results will show the best three plans for coverage and cost for your medications.
 I will then email the results to you.

 Tobacco rates do not apply during open enrollment or guaranteed issue situations in the following states: California Colorado Illinois Louisiana Missouri New Hampshire New York* North Carolina Tennessee Vermont* Wisconsin * Tobacco rates never apply in New York, Vermont.

-Birthday Rule … In California we have what is called the Birthday rule with Medicare Supplement plans.
-You are able to switch companies each year on your birthday regardless of your health status.
+- Birthday Rule … California has what is called the Medicare Supplement Birthday rule.
+Members are able to switch companies each year on your birthday month regardless of health status.